DallanQ/clank/QA.md

 [questions-about-the-end-of-the-line-or-countdown-t](https://boardgamegeek.com/thread/2288512/questions-about-the-end-of-the-line-or-countdown-t)

 > When a player advances one space on the Countdown Track, do the cubes in the Clank! area get added to the bag before drawing?
-Is it treated as a regular dragon attack with just a different number of cubes drawn?

 Yes, you add the cubes from the Clank! area to the bag before drawing.
 It is treated as a regular dragon attack with the number of cubes specified by the Countdown Track.

 > On the second space of the Countdown Track, do you pull only 1 cube, or do you add it to the dragon’s current attack level, pulling 5+1=6 cubes if the dragon's marker is at 5?

 For the second space on the Countdown Track, you draw the usual number of cubes per the dragon’s current position plus 1, so it would be 5+1=6 if the dragon's marker is on 5.

 [randomized-artifacts](https://boardgamegeek.com/thread/1762011/randomized-artifacts)

-> Has anyone tried randomizing the placement of artifacts?
-It seems like it could add more randomness to the game.
-Should an additional objective be added to balance out a high-value treasure being placed near the top?

-Randomizing artifact placement could add more variety, but it may lead to imbalances, especially if high-value artifacts end up closer to the starting area.
-This could make the game more luck-driven, as reaching high-value artifacts early might give an advantage unrelated to strategy or deck strength.

 [teleport-question](https://boardgamegeek.com/thread/3079159/teleport-question)